googleworkspace/drive-picker-element/.changeset/fix-async-script-loading.md

 "@googleworkspace/drive-picker-element": patch
 ---

-Fix: `injectScript` now waits for existing script tags to load, allowing for `async` script loading strategies.
+Fix: `injectScript` now always injects a new script element to avoid race conditions with `async` loading.
+It also copies all attributes (including `nonce` and `integrity`) from any existing script tag to ensure CSP compliance.